Behaviour Analyst Transitional Route 2: Section D- Registration Process

 A post-graduate program in behaviour analysis, at a minimum master’s level, that is accredited by ABAI: 20 points

-3.* For applicants with more than 10 years experience, but who have had no formal education in behaviour analysis, or a related field.1.
-Completion of a peer assessment* by an appropriate assessor, which is someone who holds one of the following professional credentials: Board Certified Behaviour Analyst (BCBA or BCBA-D), Registered Behaviour Analyst in Ontario (after July 1, 2024) or a psychologist or psychological associate, registered with the College of Psychologists and Behaviour Analysts of Ontario who has expertise in behaviour analysis; and has at least three (3) years of experience practicing within the scope of practice of applied behaviour analysis.
+1. Completion of a peer assessment* by an appropriate assessor, which is someone who holds one of the following professional credentials: Board Certified Behaviour Analyst (BCBA or BCBA-D), Registered Behaviour Analyst in Ontario (after July 1, 2024) or a psychologist or psychological associate, registered with the College of Psychologists and Behaviour Analysts of Ontario who has expertise in behaviour analysis; and has at least three (3) years of experience practicing within the scope of practice of applied behaviour analysis.

 The peer assessment must include direct observation of the applicant’s work.